jaredly/django-feedback/README.rst

 + All feedback can be seen in the Django admin interface

++ Class "modal-open" is added to body for compatibility with Bootstrap modal.

 + Feedback can optionally be emailed to you as well, as it is submitted.
 Specify your email address in settings.py:

     FEEDBACK_EMAIL = "me@example.com"